Create Adobe AEM Project from Scratch in 5 Steps with Apache Maven

 </properties>

-Build and deploy the bundle:
+Build and deploy the project using Maven profiles: